When to Go to Provence and the French Riviera

 By Rick Steves and Steves Smith

 With more than 300 days of sunshine per year, Provence and the Riviera enjoy France's sunniest weather.
 Spring and fall are best, with generally comfortable weather — though crowds can be a problem, particularly during holiday weekends and major events (May is worst).
-April can be damp, and any month can be windy.
+April can be a bit damp, and any month can be windy (mistral winds are infamous in Provence).
 Don't be fooled by sunny forecasts in shoulder season (April and October) — if the wind is blowing, it can be chilly.

 Summer means festivals, lavender (late June through July), sunflowers, steamy weather, long hours at sights, and longer lines of cars along the Riviera.
-Europeans vacation in July and August, jamming the Riviera, the Gorges du Verdon, and Ardèche (worst from mid-July through mid-August), but leaving the rest of this region relatively calm.
+Europeans vacation in July and August, jamming the Riviera, the Grand Canyon du Verdon (Gorges du Verdon), and the Ardèche (worst from mid-July through mid-August), but leaving the rest of this region relatively calm.
 Though many French businesses close in August, the traveler hardly notices.

-September brings the grape harvest, when small wineries are off-limits to taste-seeking travelers.
+September brings the grape harvest, when small wineries are off-limits to taste-seeking travelers (though good options exist).
 Late fall delivers beautiful foliage and a return to tranquility.

 Thanks to Provence's temperate climate, fields of flowers greet the traveler much of the year:

-• October: In the latter half of the month, the countryside glistens with fall colors (most trees are deciduous).
-Vineyards go for the gold.
+- October–November: Vineyards go for the gold starting in early October.
+In the latter half of the monthand into November, the countryside glistens with fall colors (most trees are deciduous).

 Steve Smith is the co-author of the Rick Steves Provence & the French Riviera guidebook.